Inca Trail Availability & Permits 2026!

 At the highest points, it’ll be pretty cold and you’ll need plenty of warm clothes for the first night.
 After, you’ll be hiking into lower altitudes as you get closer to Machu Picchu and you’ll feel the climate get much warmer.

 The rainy season in Peru is from the end of October to April, but there’s always the chance that it might rain—whatever the season.
-For this reason, we always recommend you take a rain jacket or poncho as protection.
+For this reason, we always recommend taking a rain jacket or poncho for protection.

 RELATIVE POSTS